Eignex/.github/profile/README.md

 * LLM agent flows and prompt strategies,
 * UI and UX parameter experiments,
 * Feature flags, routing, and backend tuning,
-* and anything else you can think of.
+* ... and anything else you can think of.

-combo runs as an on-prem service deployable on k8s, with an HTTP API and SDK for use from any language.
+It runs as an on-prem service deployable on k8s, with an HTTP API and SDK for use from any language.
 It is fully open source but still under active development and not yet publicly released.

-A premium hosted version will be available at **eignex.io**, offering managed infrastructure, analytics UI, and operational tooling.
+A premium hosted version will be available at eignex.io, offering managed infrastructure, analytics UI, and operational tooling.

+## Repositories

+- **[combo](https://github.com/Eignex/combo)** A fast, modular engine for multivariate discrete optimization (in development).
+- **[kencode](https://github.com/Eignex/kencode)** High-efficiency binary/text codecs with compact bit-packed serialization for Kotlin.
+- **[kpermute](https://github.com/Eignex/kpermute)** Deterministic, reversible integer permutation functions for sampling, masking, and pseudo-random shuffling.
+- **[katomstats](https://github.com/Eignex/katomstats)** Lock-free, atomic online statistics for high-performance parallel applications.

 ## Contact
 info@eignex.com

-## Repositories

-- **[combo](https://github.com/Eignex/combo)** Multi-variate discrete optimization engine (in development).
-- **[kencode](https://github.com/Eignex/kencode)** Binary–text codecs and compact bit-packed serialization for Kotlin.
-- **[kpermute](https://github.com/Eignex/kpermute)** Deterministic, reversible integer permutations for sampling, masking, and pseudo-random shuffling.